RaphaelEDiener/presentations/on_language_design.md

 that they have done the same.

 **The solution: Don't have blue functions.**
-This should get handled by the language through buildins and primitives.
+This should get handled by the language through build-ins and primitives.
 Not by the programmer inside their programs.

 ## Correctness